apache/flink/docs/dev/table/functions/index.zh.md

 1. Temporary catalog function
 2. Catalog function

-## Ambiguous Function Reference
+### Ambiguous Function Reference

 The resolution order is:

 1. Temporary system function
-2. System function
-3. Temporary catalog function, in the current catalog and current database of the session
+2. Temporary catalog function, in the current catalog and current database of the session
-4. Catalog function, in the current catalog and current database of the session
+3. Catalog function, in the current catalog and current database of the session
+4. System function

+We are trying to put the order of system function in the second place in later versions.